Activities and events

 Symposium presentation: Conversation as a tool for professional practice

-On 20 April, Marit Olave Riis-Johansen and Ellen Andenæs will present “Exploring service user involvement: Managing communicative ideals in NAV couselling interviews" at the symposium Conversation as a tool for professional practice – An interdisciplinary CA-symposium on interaction and learning, organized by the University College of Southeast Norway.
-This presentation is a result of NTNU’s UTVEI project.
+On 20 April, Marit Olave Riis-Johansen and Ellen Andenæs presented “Exploring service user involvement: Managing communicative ideals in NAV couselling interviews" at the symposium Conversation as a tool for professional practice – An interdisciplinary CA-symposium on interaction and learning, organized by the University College of Southeast Norway.
+The presentation is a result of NTNU’s UTVEI project.

 New book: Zero Emission Buildings

 Nancy Lea Eik-Nes and Anne Grete Hestnes are editors of Zero Emission Buildings, a new book that presents articles from eight years’ worth of research into zero emission buildings.
 A central part of this research focuses on communication across disciplines and professions at various stages of the process—from planning to finishing and follow-up, including analyses of how humans interact with the finished building.

 On 5–6 April, Ellen Andenæs gave a lecture entitled “Observere, delta, bidra?”
 (Observe, participate, contribute?) at Norskkonferansen, the national conference on Norwegian as a second language, organized by Skills Norway.
 The target audience for this conference is bilingual teachers, as well as teachers and managers working with Norwegian-language training for adult immigrants.
 Watch a recording of Ellen’s lecture.

 On 23 March, Marit Olave Riis-Johansen gave a presentation at a seminar on violence in close relationships, organized by Trøndelag Police District.
 The presentation was called Communicative dilemmas in the initial stage of interviews of adult victims.
 Police officers who attended were given the opportunity to reflect on how they manage the dialogue in interviews.